-The Senior Food Box Program supplements the diets of low-income seniors with nutritious USDA commodity foods at 17 locations across 15 southwest Missouri counties.
-Each month, 2,000 income-eligible seniors—age 60 or older—receive this nutritious food from Ozarks Food Harvest.
+The Senior Food Box Program supplements the diets of low-income seniors with nutritious USDA commodity foods at 16 locations across 14 southwest Missouri counties.
+Each month, nearly 2,000 income-eligible seniors—age 60 or older—receive this nutritious food from Ozarks Food Harvest.

 The food packages provide a good source of nutrients typically lacking in the diets of low-income seniors, including items such as canned vegetables and fruits, peanut butter, beans, canned meat, cereal, milk, cheese, rice and pasta.

-OFH’s Senior Food Box Program provided more than 811,000 pounds of nutritious food during fiscal years 2010 and 2011, and they are assembled solely by OFH volunteers.
-Annually, 24,000 boxes are assembled and distributed by The Food Bank.
+OFH’s Senior Food Box Program provides more than 600,000 pounds of nutritious food annually, and they are assembled solely by OFH volunteers.
+Annually, more than 20,000 boxes are assembled and distributed by The Food Bank.

 How YOU can help: